tposney/midi-qol/README.md

 If an actor is not in combat attacks won't be recorded as reactions.
 The test for in combat covers all combats, not just the current combat.

-To help macro writers creating reacion items, args[0] contains an additional field in args[0].workflowOptions which includes some data from the attack that triggered the reaction.
+To help macro writers creating reaction items, args[0] contains an additional field in args[0].workflowOptions which includes some data from the attack that triggered the reaction.

   - **workflowOptions.sourceActorUuid:** the uuid of the actor that triggered the reaction, fetch the actor via fromUuid.
   - **workflowOptions.sourceItemUuid:** the uuid of the item that triggered the reaction, fetch the item via fromUuid.